abuturabofficial/ibm-devops-software-engineering/06-getting_started_with_git_and_github/02-using_git_commands_and_managing_github_projects.md

 ## Managing GitHub Projects

 **GitHub Developer:**

 A Developer communicates with others using these commands:

 - `git-clone` from the upstream to prime the local repository
 - `git-pull` and `git-fetch` from “origin” to keep-up-to-date with the upstream
 - `git-push` to shared repository, if you adopt CVS style shared repository workflow
 - `git-format-patch` to prepare email submission
-- `git-send-email` to send your email submission without corruption by your MUA
+- `git-send-email` to send your email submission without corruption by your MUA (Mail User Agent)
 - `git-request-pull` to create a summary of changes for your upstream to pull

 **GitHub Integrator:**